hofaschen/elastre/README.md

 # Elastre Typeface
 Elastre is a modern-looking typeface, it draws inspiration from the early 2000s and the chaotic energy of electronics, evoking the futuristic designs and vibrant colors of advertisements from that era.
-Its unique blend of blocky and curvy elements creates a versatile aesthetic, perfect for making bold statements or adding subtle, gentle touches to your text with `wdth` and `INKT` variable axis.
+Its unique blend of blocky and curvy elements creates a versatile aesthetic, perfect for making bold statements or adding subtle, gentle touches to your text with `HEXP` and `INKT` variable axis.
 It doesn’t confine you — it pushes you forward, encouraging you to break free from limitations.
 With Elastre typeface, you can *streeeetch* the boundaries of creativity without hesitation, exploring every corner of the galaxy.
 Elastre has got you covered, no matter how far you aim to go.

 ![Showcase.](documentation/Elastre-01.png "Elastre")